 Chapter 1, the forests near Piltover

 The young female kit dashed out far ahead of her mother, eyes narrowed in concentration, intent on tracking down and killing her prey.
-Her mother let her wander off, watching her happily chase after the mouse into the forest.
-She had been born only months before, blind, deaf, and vulnerable.
-The babe had been dependent on her for everything the first few weeks until her little amber eyes finally opened and saw the world for the first time.
-Now the kit thought nothing of leaving her mother's side and chasing after the first thing that moved.
+Although worried, her mother let her wander off, watching her happily chase after the mouse into the forest.
+It was hard to believe she had been born only months before, blind, deaf, and vulnerable.
+The babe had been dependent on her for everything the first few weeks, never leaving her side, until one day her little amber eyes finally opened and saw the world for the first time.
+Now she thought nothing of leaving her mother's side and chasing after the first thing that moved.

 The kit chased the terrified mouse through the forest, dodging under logs and leaping over small creeks with child-like nimbleness, until the fleeing mouse came up against a natural barrier made of stacked boulders and entangled trees.